pitvfx/dynamic-table/README.md

 2. Click on the "Clients" tab to view the list of clients
 3. Click on the "Add" button to create a new client
 4. Fill in the client information and click "Submit"
-5. Click on a client's row to view and edit their information
+5. Click on a client's cell to edit their information
+6. Click "Delete" to remove a Client from the list.

 ## Code Structure
 ----------------